Artist

 Editorial context

-• Drop It Like It's Hot and Gin and Juice remain the clearest catalog anchors for the page.
+• Drop It Like It's Hot and Gin and Juice are the main tracked-song anchors for this estimate.

 • Hip-hop catalog streaming supports recurring long-tail demand.